 1. Toileting Height

-Customizing your toilet height is step one of toileting for seniors, the disabled, the handicapped, and anyone with mobility challenges.
-If you are standing and sitting, the height of the toilet is very important.
-The most common toilet height is 13 inches.
-A taller toilet can make standing up and sitting down so much easier.
-Newer toilets are ADA height or 15-16 inches.
-Also, you can add a porcelain insert called a toilevator underneath the toilet (red arrow in image) to add 3.5 inches more or add a elevated toilet seat for 5 more inches.
-A Bidet can also be added for easy cleaning, warm water, warm seat, and other luxuries.
+Also, you can add a porcelain insert called a toilevator underneath the toilet (red arrow in image above) to add 3.5 inches more or add a elevated toilet seat for 5 more inches.
+A bidet is another option that can added for easy cleaning, warm water, warm seat, and other luxuries.
 Bidets can replace the seat on any toilet.
-They do not require a second seat or a transfer.
-Most Bidets do need a power outlet close to the toilet.
+They do not need a second seat or a transfer and do not require a power outlet close to the toilet.

-2. Shower Chair/ShowerBuddy
+2. Shower Chair or ShowerBuddy

 3. Overhead Ceiling Lift